 I expect you to attend class, participate actively, and make needed arrangements if you're absent.
 Participation is a graded assignment in POL 319 and, of course, you can't participate if you don't attend class.
 Note that you'll be held accountable for whatever happens in class, whether or not you attend.

 Our class sessions will be conducted via Zoom.
 I can't require you to turn on your camera during class, but I strongly encourage you to do so.
 If you choose to attend as a "black box" and I'm met with silence when I ask you a question, I reserve the right to eject you from the meeting and mark you absent for the day in question.

 I'll use a headset during class and you're welcome to do the same.
-Using headphones, a mic, or a headset might make it easier for you to participate in group discussions and focus on the day's proceedings, which could help you improve your participation grade.
+Using headphones, a mic, or a headset could make it easier for you to participate in group discussions and focus on the day's proceedings, which might help you improve your participation grade.

 We'll be using four textbooks for this class: